Spots colocalization (ComDet)

 - particles detection and colocalization analysis (whole image or ROI).

-For colocalization you need an image containing two color channels.
-Plugin auto-detects the number of channels and if it is equal to two then the plugin will automatically switch to second mode (see below).
+For colocalization you need a color composite image containing multiple color channels (two or more).
+Plugin auto-detects the number of channels and if it is more than one then the plugin will automatically switch to the second mode (see below).

 Launch the detection by choosing Plugins->ComDet->Detect Particles.